Thornhill Square: Islington West Library

 The building has a temple-like main front, and is capped with an octagonal roof lantern.
 Arts and Crafts, or possibly Art Nouveau, style letters of the alphabet are carved on the panels above the windows.
+It is part of the Islington Libraries system.

 Gardens

 Originally Thornhill Square gardens were provided for the private use of the residents of the square, and in the early days were mainly better-off professional classes.
 The gardens were Islington's largest (though private) recreational space until Highbury Fields were acquired in the 1880s.
 The railings enclosing the garden date from 1852, having survived removal in the Second World War when many garden squares lost their railings.
 This was supposedly to provide scrap metal for munitions, but there is some scepticism as to whether they were actually used for this purpose.
+Historical paint analysis of the railings has shown that when first installed, they were painted a patina green to mimic weathered bronze, a common theme of early Georgian architecture.

 Captain Noel Thornhill donated the gardens to Islington Council in 1947 for public use, and in 1953 the gardens were re-designed and landscaped with formal flowerbeds and a children’s playground as part of the Council’s “Coronation Year” improvements.
 Planting includes shrub borders, ornamental displays and rose beds, with paths, lawns and seating, and a mound to the north.

 St Andrew's Church is surrounded by a pleasant garden laid out with flower beds, paths and shrubs, with trees around its perimeter.

 Notable residents

 Edith Garrud (1872–1971), gave training in jujutsu and the use of Indian club to "the Bodyguard", a suffragette unit to protect Emmeline Pankhurst.
 She lived at 60 Thornhill Square, and is commemorated there with a plaque.

+Author, broadcaster and academic Ian Bradley lived in Thornhill Square in the 1970s.